ClinGen/stanford-dev-docs/doc/getting-started.md

 ## Your first few days

 Assuming you've already got your Stanford laptop, one of the devs will schedule a casual one-on-one meeting with you to discuss getting started.
+(If you don't have your laptop yet, no worries.)
 Some goals you could set for yourself during your first few days are:

+- get your laptop,
+- make sure you have access to your Stanford email,
+- make sure you have access to the Gecko Group Slack,
 - say hello to everybody in the `#general` channel on the Gecko Group Slack,
-- make sure you have access to your Stanford email,
 - read through these docs,
 - get started on required training for Stanford, and
-- review the [onboarding checklist](#onboarding-checklist) GitHub issue to see what needs to be done.
+- review the [onboarding checklist](#onboarding-checklist) GitHub issue to see what else needs to be done.

 Be sure to follow up on anything that needs doing, and don't be afraid to ask questions either on Zoom or on Slack.